goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 FAQ
 ~~~

-This is a Frequently Asked Questions (FAQs) with answers! collected from
+This is the :ref:`Frequently Asked Questions <faq-faq>` (FAQs) with answers!
-mailing lists, blogs and other on-line resources.
+collected from mailing lists, blogs and other on-line resources.

 HOWTOs
 ~~~~~~

-This part contains brief explanations of special topics with step-by-step solutions.
+These :ref:`HOWTO documents <howto>` contains brief explanations of special topics with step-by-step solutions.

 Core Development
 ~~~~~~~~~~~~~~~~

-This chapter contains explanations written for the core development team.
+This :ref:`part <core-development>` contains explanations written for the
-Developers should always consult the latest documentation site for changes
+core development team.
+Developers should always consult the latest
-to the documentation in this section.
+documentation site for changes to the documentation in this section.

 Reference
 ~~~~~~~~~

-This part provides a complete reference to BlueBream packages and important features.
+This :ref:`part <reference>` provides a complete reference to BlueBream packages and important features.
 This part also has reference documentation for ZCML, standard events & common errors.

 Documentation for Community Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This part cover documentation for various community packages.
+This :ref:`part <community-docs>` cover documentation for various community
+packages.

 .. _intro-thanks: